-When talking to vendors, it's critical for digital marketers to decipher exactly what's being offered so you know it will truly address your needs.
+When talking to vendors, it's critical to decipher exactly what's being offered so you know it will truly address your needs.

-AI refers to how computer systems can use huge amounts of data to imitate human intelligence and reasoning, allowing the system to learn, predict and recommend what to do next.
+Instead, AI refers to how computer systems can use huge amounts of data to imitate human intelligence and reasoning, allowing the system to learn, predict and recommend what to do next.

 Capabilities enabled by AI include natural language processing (NLP), computer vision, and facial recognition.

 Machine learning and deep learning (in the form of neural networks) power the most sophisticated AI available today.

 AI can use various algorithms that act in concert to find signal in the noise of data and find paths to solutions that no human would be capable of.

 Most AI that uses machine learning today works in an assistive fashion, providing next best action recommendations to humans who then decide whether to trust them or not and then manually make adjustments.

 Automation can be used in tandem with AI such as machine learning and deep learning to produce even better results in a process we might call "AI automation."

 AI automation is powerful because it allows us to reap both the business process benefits of automation—increased speed, efficiency, time-savings, and ability to scale—with the insights, flexibility, and processing power of AI technology.

 Businesses that use AI automation are able to augment their capabilities, while off-loading repetitive tasks to the machine.